leon-good-life/developer-cheatsheets/README.md

 You can make a PR and add an example, you will receive a credit under the example with a link to your website.

-To add an example to an React Cheatsheet:
+To add an example to a React Cheatsheet: (for example)

 1. create a directory inside 'react' directory.
 2. Inside the directory you created: